Who should apply to the London Business School MBA?

 In order to pass the core courses you must pass the individual assessment component of each course (usually but not always an examination).
-You will be graded from A+ to C. The top 10% of each course gain an A+ grade.
+You will be graded from A+ to C, on a curve with the top 10% of each course gain an A+ grade.
 There is no forced failure.
 The decision whether you pass or fail is a matter of judgment and not a forced curve.

 You must complete all the specified credits to qualify for the degree, pass all core courses and complete 10-12 elective credits.
 You can carry up to one failed elective and still qualify for the degree.

 You will be expected to prepare for and attend class and participate actively in discussion in class and in your group.
 The precise assessment model for each course - for example whether class participation and oral report presentations count towards your final grade - will be set out clearly from the outset.